Yes, and…The one word story icebreaker

 Vagus Nerve Reset

-I gave a quick run-down of the Vagus Nerve Reset from Stanley Rosenberg’s book Accessing the Healing Power of the Vagus Nerve in a post about staying out of emergency mode.
-I’ve gotten questions about how to get the most out of it, so I thought I’d give the vagus nerve reset its own post.
+The Vagus Nerve Reset I gave a quick run-down of the Vagus Nerve Reset from Stanley Rosenberg's book Accessing the Healing Power of the Vagus Nerve in a post about staying out of emergency mode.
+I've gotten questions about how to get the most out of … [Continue reading]

 Out beyond ideas of right-doing and wrong-doing…